amushtaev/gatsby-starter-netlify-cms/src/pages/blog/questions-about-facebook-video-ad-specs.md

 We highlighted Placements where you can launch Facebook video ads, showed you the best Facebook video ad sizes, maximum video ad length, recommended ratios, and other major design requirements.

+<p align="center"><video id="video-1034-1_html5" class="wp-video-shortcode" autoplay="autoplay" loop="loop" width="640" height="360"><source type="video/mp4" src="https://video.softcube.com/media/a293c868a5d278afb37f7f5c7087307a.mp4"></video></p>

-If you want to optimize your video ad production, test our [AI service](http://softcube.com) for creating video ads right now to promote your products and services.
+If you want to optimize your video ad production, test our [AI service](https://softcube.com) for creating video ads right now to promote your products and services.